 Airbnb is a good alternative to hostels if you prefer a little more luxury without spending a fortune!
 Taking a private room means you might have the opportunity to socialise with your host and learn about some hidden gems, otherwise entire apartments can really give you that “home away from home” feeling.
 Some Airbnb places may be more secure than hostels if they are inside gated properties.
 Use this code to get 25% off your stay!!

 Whilst not the best option for a solo travellers in terms of socialising, another great and FREE accommodation option is Housesitting.
-Sign up to Trusted Housesitters using this link and save money on the annual fee!
-Or use this discount code: RAF187018.
+Sign up to Trusted Housesitters using this link.
 Once you have signed up, you can apply to house / pet sit for home owners in London when they go away on holiday.
 This is a great option if you are looking to save money on accommodation.
 But if you are pet sitting, you must uphold your responsibilities, like walking and caring for the dog.

 Whilst you’ll find accommodation in all parts of the city, here are a few of our favourite areas to stay: